astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

   typeof E1 (arrow T T'), typeof E2 T.
 ```

-ROZA.
+ADVISOR.
 Yes!
 That's exactly right.
 Makam uses capital letters for unification variables.

-HAGOP.
+STUDENT.
 I will need help with the lambda typing rule though.
 What's the equivalent of
 extending the context as in $\Gamma, x : \tau$ ?

-ROZA.
+ADVISOR.
 Simple, we introduce a fresh constructor for terms, and a new typing rule for it:

 ```makam
 typeof (lam T1 E) (arrow T1 T2) :-
   (x:term -> typeof x T1 -> typeof (E x) T2).
 ```

-HAGOP.
+STUDENT.
 Hmm, so `x:term ->` introduces the fresh constructor standing for the new
 variable, and `typeof x T1 ->` introduces the new assumption?
 Oh, and we need to get to
 the body of the lambda function in order to type-check it, that's why you do `E x`.

-ROZA.
+ADVISOR.
 Yes.
 Note that the introductions are locally scoped, so they are only into effect
 for the recursive call to `typeof`.

-HAGOP.
+STUDENT.
 Makes sense.
 So do we have a type checker already?
 Can we run queries?

-ROZA.
+ADVISOR.
 We do!
 Observe:

 ```makam
 typeof (lam _ (fun x => x)) T ?